foldingcash/DistroApi/docs/ReadMe.md

 ## Coding Style

-In general, we follow the [MSDN coding guidelines.](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions)
+In general, we follow the [MSDN coding guidelines](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions) and use ReSharper for code formatting.

 ## Contributing